 The centre had a complaints policy and procedure and the inspector noted that it met the requirements of the Regulations.
 In addition the complaints' procedure was clearly displayed in a prominent position in an easy read format.
-On reviewing the complaints' logs, the inspector noted that one complaint had been received and was managed in accordance with the policy.
+On reviewing the complaints' logs, the inspector noted that a minimal number of complaints had been received and were managed in accordance with the policy.
 Staff spoken with were familiar with the policy.

 When required, staff assisted residents to manage their monies.
-The inspector was satisfied that this was managed in a safe and transparent way with appropriate records
+One resident outlined how staff helped her to manage her own money.
+A money management plan had been agreed.
+She told the inspector about getting the receipts and signing all transactions with a staff member.
+The inspector was satisfied that this was a safe and transparent way with appropriate records maintained.
+Balances checked were correct.
+Individual locked boxes were also provided for any resident who wished to use one.

-Judgment: Compliant Outcome 02: Communication Residents are able to communicate at all times.
+Outcome 02: Communication

+Residents are able to communicate at all times.
 Effective and supportive interventions are provided to residents if required to ensure their communication needs are met.

-Theme: Individualised Supports and Care Outstanding requirement(s) from previous inspection(s): This was the centre's first inspection by the Authority.
-Findings: The inspector was satisfied that residents were supported and assisted to communicate in accordance with residents' needs and preferences.
+Individualised Supports and Care

+The inspector was satisfied that residents were supported and assisted to communicate in accordance with residents' needs and preferences.

 Staff were aware of the communication needs of all residents and the inspector observed staff and residents communicating freely.
 Residents' communication needs were identified in the personal planning documentation and supports were identified where needed.
 This included presenting information in pictorial format if helpful.
 Easy read versions of some documents had been developed including what is safeguarding and rights.

+The inspector saw that some residents benefited from a structured written timetable outlining the day's events.

+Communication passports had been developed for all residents and contained very detailed person centred information such as 'all about me', 'things you need to know', special people in my life' and 'how I communicate'.

+The services of a speech and language therapist were available if needed.
+The inspector saw where some residents had been referred for review.
+If necessary, residents then attended a block of sessions for up to 12 weeks.
+A review was then undertaken and additional plans made if required.
+One resident told the inspector how much she had benefitted from this and staff confirmed that they assisted the residents with their exercises in between sessions.

-The inspector saw that some residents benefited from a structured written timetable outlining the day's events and the inspector saw staff reassuring residents that everything was going to plan and achievable.
-Judgment: Compliant Outcome 03: Family and personal relationships and links with the community Residents are supported to develop and maintain personal relationships and links with the wider community.
+Outcome 03: Family and personal relationships and links with the community Residents are supported to develop and maintain personal relationships and links with the wider community.
 Families are encouraged to get involved in the lives of residents.

-Theme: Individualised Supports and Care Outstanding requirement(s) from previous inspection(s): This was the centre's first inspection by the Authority.
+Individualised Supports and Care

-maintained.
-Balances checked were correct.
-Individual locked boxes were also provided in each resident's room.